Passive Market Impact: A Point Process Approach: Proof of Theorem

 Combining all these definitions, we have for all $T > t$

 and, similarly, we have

 Replacing $T$ by $T+t$, we see that the proof of Theorem \ref{thm:finiteness:price:lim} results in proving the convergence when $T \to \infty$ of

-The idea now is to exploit the replace of the random variables in the second expectation by variables with the same distribution that would be coupled with the variables in the first expectation, in the sense that they would share the same Poisson point process driving their jumping times.
+The idea now is to replace the random variables in the second expectation with identically distributed ones that are coupled with those in the first expectation, specifically, they share the same Poisson point process driving their jump times.
 Note first that $\wt N^b$ and $\wt N^a$ are two independent Hawkes processes with the common baseline and self-exciting kernel and that they are both independent from $\calF_t$.
-Similarly, $(\wt \pi^{L, b}, \wt \pi^{C, b})$ and $(\wt \pi^{L, a}, \wt \pi^{C, a})$ are independent, independent from from $\calF_t$ and have the same distribution.
+Similarly, $(\wt \pi^{L, b}, \wt \pi^{C, b})$ and $(\wt \pi^{L, a}, \wt \pi^{C, a})$ are independent, independent from $\calF_t$ and have the same distribution.
 Therefore, we have

 where

 and where we write

 with